Tribesmen seize oil ministry building in east Yemen

 Yemen relies on crude exports to finance up to 70 percent of budget spending.

-Reporting by Mohammed Mukhashaf; Writing by Rania El Gamal; Editing by Amena Bakr and David Evans
+Reporting by Mohammed Mukhashaf; Writing by Rania El Gamal; Editing by Anthony Barker